Exact thresholds for Ising-Gibbs samplers on general graphs: Local mixing

-Using this result it is not hard to prove the upper bound on the local mixing of Lemma~\ref{lem:ER_LM}.
+Using this result, it is not hard to prove the upper bound on the local mixing of Lemma~\ref{lemERLM}.

-\begin{proof} We first note that by Lemma~\ref{l:ERGraphProperties} with high probability for all $v$, the tree excess of the ball $B(v,R)$ is at most one.
-This implies that the cut-width of $B(v,R)$ is at most $1$ more than the cut-width of the spanning tree $T(v,R)$ of $B(v,R)$ whose distribution is dominates by a Galton-Watson tree with Poisson offspring distribution with mean $d$.
-We thus conclude by Lemma~\ref{l:cutwidthGW} that with high probability for all $v \in V$ the distribution of the cut-width of $B(v,R)$ is bounded by $C'R + \hbox{Po}(d)$.
-Since the probability that $\hbox{Po}(d)$ exceeds $c \log n / \log \log n$ for large enough $c$ is of order $n^{-2}$, we obtain by a union bound that with high probability for all $v$ it holds that $B(v,R)$ has a cut-width of at most $(c+C') \log n / \log \log n$.
-Similarly with high probability the maximal degree in $G$ is of order $\log n / \log \log n$.
-Recalling that $\mathfrak{X}$ is at most $d^R \log n$ and applying Lemma~\ref{l:cutwidthMix} yields the required result. \end{proof}
+\begin{pf*}{Proof of Lemma~\ref{lemERLM}} We first note that by Lemma~\ref{lERGraphProperties} with high probability for all $v$, the tree excess of the ball $B(v,R)$ is at most one.
+This implies that the cut-width of $B(v,R)$ is at most $1$ more than the cut-width of the spanning tree $T(v,R)$ of $B(v,R)$ whose distribution is dominated by a Galton--Watson tree with Poisson offspring distribution with mean $d$.
+We thus conclude by Lemma~\ref{lcutwidthGW} that with high probability for all $v \in V$, the distribution of the cut-width of $B(v,R)$ is bounded by $C'R + \operatorname{Po}(d)$.
+Since the probability that $\operatorname{Po}(d)$ exceeds $c \log n / \log\log n$ for large enough $c$ is of order $n^{-2}$, we obtain by a union bound that with high probability for all $v$ it holds that $B(v,R)$ has a cut-width of at most $(c+C') \log n / \log\log n$.
+Similarly with high probability, the maximal degree in $G$ is of order $\log n / \log\log n$.
+Recalling that $\mathfrak{X}$ is at most $d^R \log n$ and applying Lemma~\ref{lcutwidthMix} yields the required result. \end{pf*}

-The proof of Lemma~\ref{l:cutwidthGW} follows by induction from the following two lemmas. \begin{lemma} Let $T$ be a tree rooted at $\rho$ with degree $m$ and let $T_1,\ldots,T_k$ be the subtrees connected to the root.
-Then the cut-width of $T$ satisfies,
+The proof of Lemma~\ref{lcutwidthGW} follows by induction from the following two lemmas. \begin{lemma} Let $T$ be a tree rooted at $\rho$ with degree $m$, and let $T_1,\ldots,T_m$ be the subtrees connected to the root.
+Then the cut-width of $T$ satisfies